 It couldn’t be any easier, a marinade is poured over boneless chicken breasts and then baked.
 I’m not a boneless chicken breast fan, but this is very good.
-The chicken is tender and the sauce is the best part, a curry-based sauce that is perfect over jasmine rice.
+And while I have made it many times with boneless breasts, we prefer bone-in chicken thighs.
+Either yields delicious results ~ the chicken is tender and the sauce is the best part, a curry-based sauce that is perfect over jasmine rice.

 Thank you Judith, I love you and the way you do things.
 Thanks for still thinking of me and getting me this cookbook.
 No Work Chicken, delicious!
 A lot of work getting the recipe but so worth it.

 If you’ve tried this No Work Chicken or any other recipe on the blog, then don’t forget to rate the recipe and let me know how yours turned out in the comments below ~ I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see more of what I’m cooking in my kitchen and recipes.

 Super easy baked chicken in a honey, curry and soy sauce marinade.
 Just mix, marinate and bake for an easy chicken dinner, serve with rice to soak up all the delicious sauce.

 - 6 boneless, skinless chicken breasts halves or 6 bone-in, skin on, chicken thighs